-Jessica Tuchman Mathews was President of the Carnegie Endowment for International Peace from 1997 until this year and is now a Distinguished Fellow there.
+Jessica Tuchman Mathews was President of the Carnegie Endowment for International Peace from 1997 until last year and is now a Distinguished Fellow there.
 She has served in the State Department and on the National Security Council staff in the White House.
+(March 2016)

 “The incoherence in American foreign policy has been growing for twenty-five years,” asserts Ian Bremmer.
 That’s a considerable overstatement, and from an expert in the field, but there is no question that, at home and abroad, American policies (from long before the current administration) evoke widespread angst, uncertainty, and criticism.